How to Extract All PDF Links in Python

 This time we only extract 9 URLs from that same PDF file, now this doesn't mean the second method is not accurate.
 This method parses only URLs that are in text form (not clickable).

-However, there is a problem with this method, as URLs may contain new lines (\n), so you may want to allow that in url_regex expression.
+However, there is a problem with this method, as URLs may contain newlines (\n

-So to conclude, if you want to get URLs that are clickable, you may want to use the first method, which is preferrable.
+So to conclude, if you want to get URLs that are clickable, you may want to use the first method, which is preferable.
 But if you want to get URLs that are in text form, the second may help you do that!

 If you want to extract tables or images from PDF, there are tutorials for that: